NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Derived from Home Innovation Research Labs 1982-2007 Data; (pre-1980) Engineering judgment
+- \Derived from Home Innovation Research Labs 1982-2007 Data

+- \(pre-1980) Engineering judgment

 Assumption
 **********

-CRHI is a copy of CR09; CRAK is a copy of CR02
+- \CRHI is a copy of CR09

+- \CRAK is a copy of CR02

 Arguments
 *********